veertuinc/anka-docs/aws-ec2-mac/using-local-storage.md

 sudo ./prepare-local-disk.bash
 ```

-It also will do the following post-creation of /Volumes/Anka:
+It also will do the following:

+- Unload the amazon instance storage disk mounter service to avoid conflicts with the local storage disk.
 - The local `ec2-user` and `root` user will both point to `/Volumes/Anka` for their VM storage directories using `anka config` to set the storage locations.
 - Disable indexing for the `/Volumes/Anka` volume with `sudo mdutil -a -i off /Volumes/Anka`

-#### Prepare ankahv-arm64 to find devices on local networks
+#### Prepare ankahv-arm64 to find devices on local networks (ec2-user only)

+{{< hint warning >}}
+This is only necessary for the `ec2-user` user.
+Processes running as `root` do not need to do this because they have full access already.

+**ALSO:** It does NOT persist between instance creation using the final AMI.
+This is only useful for initial testing as the `ec2-user`.
+When you create a new instance from the eventual AMI, you'll see a prompt again when you try to start a VM with port forwarding as the `ec2-user`.
+{{< /hint >}}

-If you are using Port Forwarding on your VMs, it's important to confirm the `Allow ankahv-arm64 to find devices on local networks` prompt while you have VNC open.
+If you are using Port Forwarding on your VMs as the `ec2-user`, you'll need to confirm the `Allow ankahv-arm64 to find devices on local networks` prompt while you have VNC open.
 To do this, you need to:

 1. Pull a VM with port forwarding enabled, or, create a new one then use the modify commands to add port forwarding.
 2. Start the VM and inside of VNC you should see a prompt to allow the VM to find devices on local networks.
 Click "Allow".